Wolverine971/9takes/src/blog/people/historical/Friedrich-Nietzsche.md

 ## A Controversial Mind

 Perhaps no other philosopher has sparked more controversy than Nietzsche.
 His radical ideas, such as the "death of God," not only made him a target of public scrutiny but also amplified his alienation from society.
-These controversies served to underline his Type 5 personality, reflecting the enneagram type's detachment from emotional turmoil and preference for intellectual autonomy.
+These controversies served to underline his Type 5 personality, reflecting the Enneagram type's detachment from emotional turmoil and preference for intellectual autonomy.

 ## Nietzsche’s Inner World - Exploring the Detached Mind

-An exploration into Nietzsche's inner world reveals a landscape marked by contemplation and intellectual pursuit—fundamental traits of the Enneagram Type 5 personality.
+An exploration into Nietzsche's inner world reveals a landscape marked by contemplation and intellectual pursuit—fundamental traits of the Enneagram type 5 personality.
 His philosophical works, rich with insights into the human condition, reflect the depth of his introspection.

 ## Nietzsche and Solitude